-From 1 January 2017, there have been three standing Committees, namely the Investment Committee, the Remuneration, Nominations and Conflicts Committee and the Audit Committee (from 1 January 2018 the Risk and Audit Committee), all of which have written Terms of Reference.
+There are three standing Committees, namely the Investment Committee, the Remuneration, Nominations and Conflicts Committee and the Risk and Audit Committee, all of which have written Terms of Reference.
 The Board has satisfied itself that each of its Committees has sufficient resources to undertake its duties.